gabors-data-analysis/gabors-data-analysis.github.io/_pages/dawai-ra.md

 1. CV
 2. Applied Data Experience – plain text with
     1. Info on coding skills/experience with Python and/or R.
     2. List of all data analysis / econometrics courses you had
     3. List of all data science courses you had
+    4. Evidence of experience doing data analysis with LLMs, such as a chatGPT link of a conversation
-    4. Experience with ML tools (scikit-learn, caret, tensorflow, etc) if any
+    5. Experience with ML tools (scikit-learn, caret, tensorflow, etc) if any
-    5. Link to Github/Gitlab etc repo if any
+    6. Link to Github/Gitlab etc repo if any
-    6. Experience with Latex, Markdown, Quarto, reveal.js, etc
+    7. Experience with Latex, Markdown, Quarto, reveal.js, etc

 ### Opportinity, preferences